 The benefits of working with minority owned businesses range from speeding up innovation to increasing brand awareness and loyalty among customers with shared values.
 Finding a vendor mature enough to handle advanced needs can be challenging.
-As an MBE, we sometimes see internal stakeholders get skeptical about switching to a new vendor and sustaining success.
+As a diverse printing company, we sometimes see internal stakeholders get skeptical about switching to a new vendor and sustaining success.
 We came up with these tips to help companies increase supplier diversity spend along with competitive edge and company buy-in.

 #1.
 Find Out Where Vendor Gaps Exist and Diversify With MBE Solutions

 That said, it may be both an easy and popular decision to find a minority owned business that meets a currently unanswered need, rather than replacing a trusted partner.
-In areas that are big-line budget items, like fulfillment or printing, talk with stakeholders about why they trust current vendors.
+In areas that are big-line budget items, like fulfillment, promotional products or print on demand services, talk with stakeholders about why they trust current vendors.
 Brainstorm what types of projects could be delegated more easily than others.
 Smaller quantity items such as printed flyers, brochures or letters can be easily offloaded.
 This can make increasing diversity spend more of an exciting strategy change.
 It also presents it less of a “pushy” requirement.
 Present supplier diversity benefits upfront if you are facing internal pushback from marketing or leadership.
-Allowing key stakeholders to be aware of all MBE benefits makes you look like the hero.
+Allowing key stakeholders to be aware of all benefits of using a diverse business makes you look like the hero.

-Checklist to proactively share new MBE vendor benefits:
+Checklist to proactively share new diverse vendor benefits:

 - Host milestone meetings with key leadership to listen and understand internal department pain.

-- Create a feedback loop to share how MBEs provide solutions as partners (beyond simply meeting MBE diversity spend).
+- Create a feedback loop to share how diverse businesses provide solutions as partners (beyond simply meeting MBE diversity spend).